 |Cash value||None||Depends on policy|

-Types of life insurance
+Read More: Comparison of whole life insurance policies

-General insurance vs Life insurance: Which do I need?
+General Insurance vs Life Insurance: Which do I need?

-General insurance on the other hand, is to be decided on a case-by-case basis since it operates on a claims and reimbursement basis.
+General insurance, on the other hand, is to be decided on a case-by-case basis since it operates on a claims and reimbursement basis.